- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 - Scholarship will be for one year only.

 Eric O. Hoiberg was born March 30, 1944 in Fayette, Missouri.
 He received his B.A., M.A. and Ph.D. degrees from the University of Nebraska, Lincoln (in 1966, 1969 and 1973).
-He joined the ISU Department of Sociology in 1974 and served for 21 years as a faculty member and as the advisor for and coordinator of the Public Service and Administration in Agriculture Program (1974-1995).
-In 1995 he became the Associate Dean for Academic Programs in the College of Agriculture where he remained until his retirement in 2004.
+He joined the department in 1974 and served for 21 years as a faculty member and as the advisor for and coordinator of the Public Service and Administration in Agriculture Program (1974-1995).
+In 1995 he became the Associate Dean for Academic Programs in the College of Agriculture and Life Sciences where he remained until his retirement in 2004.

-The College of Agriculture made the initial contribution and established this award to honor Dr. Hoiberg for his 30 years of service to the University and to the College of Agriculture.
+The College of Agriculture and Life Sciences made the initial contribution and established this award to honor Dr. Hoiberg for his 30 years of service to the University and to the College of Agriculture and Life Sciences.
 Friends, former students, colleagues and family also contribute to this fund.
-Dr. Hoiberg’s wish is that the scholarship be used primarily to recruit outstanding students into the Agriculture and Society (A&S) program.
+Dr. Hoiberg’s wish is that the scholarship be used primarily to recruit outstanding students into the Agricultural and Rural Policy Studies (Ag Policy) program.

 - Cumulative GPA of 3.0 or higher on a 4.0 scale.